ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 ### Potential Problems:

 > [!NOTE]
-> Note: The following list is by no means exhaustive:
+> The following list is by no means exhaustive:

 **#1.** *Kafka data is lost after publishing to the DLQ (the DLQ data is lost).*